 Most office workers remain working from home, seemingly at least for the next few months.
 But more and more non-office working spaces are preparing to reopen.
 Non-essential retailers, bars, and restaurants are all looking to open their doors again soon in the UK, and this means that managers will have entire teams now subject to a ‘return to work’ process.
 It’s important to know who may have had Covid-19, who will require a change to their working conditions, and who might be at risk.
 Processes such as staggered shifts to minimize employee contact should be put in place, and sentiment throughout – whether they feel the process is safe and effective or not – should be gathered.

 Becoming proactive, not reactive to managing sickness

-Our sickness tracking solution helps organisations understand sickness absence to take action and champion employee wellbeing with preventative insight and reporting tools.
-Talk to our absence experts today on 0333 300 3403 or email us on email@example.com.
-Effective sickness management will protect your people and your organisation.
+Our sickness tracking solution helps organizations understand sickness absence to take action and champion employee wellbeing with preventative insight and reporting tools.
+Talk to our absence experts today on 0333 300 3403 or email us at firstname.lastname@example.org.
+Effective sickness management will protect your people and your organization.